nasa/fprime/docs/INSTALL.md

 ### System Python, Packages, and Python3

 Many operating systems offer python PIP packages through their package manager (apt, yum, etc).
-Most python projects recommend avoiding those packages, but rather installing from PIP in a virtual environment.
+Most python projects recommend avoiding those packages and instead installing them from PIP in a virtual environment.
 The reason for this is that the version of the python package from the OS may not be the required version that the python project depends on.
 Thus, users may choose to install F´ into a virtual environment.
 This is outside the scope of this document.